 Take 90-360 mg of the extract at bedtime.

-Clinical experience shows that for around 10% of people, valerian is energizing and may keep them up.
+Clinical experience shows that for around 10% of people, valerian is energizing and may keep them awake.
 If this happens to you, you can use valerian during the day instead of at night, as Valerian does have a calming effect and can be used during the day for anxiety as well.
 It is nontoxic, even at high doses.

 Take 200-800 mg of the extract at bedtime.

 The smell of lavender has been shown to help sleep, and sleeping with a small lavender filled pillow can be helpful.

 Sweet Dreams ;-)

 Jacob Teitelbaum, M.D. is one of the world's leading integrative medical authorities on fibromyalgia and chronic fatigue.
-He is the lead author of four research studies on their treatments, and has published numerous health & wellness books, including the bestseller on fibromyalgia and chronic fatigue syndrome From Fatigued to Fantastic! and his newer The Fatigue and Fibromyalgia Solution.
+He is the lead author of four research studies on their treatments, and has published numerous health & wellness books, including the bestseller on fibromyalgia From Fatigued to Fantastic! and The Fatigue and Fibromyalgia Solution.
 Dr. Teitelbaum is one of the most frequently quoted fibromyalgia experts in the world and appears often as a guest on news and talk shows nationwide including Good Morning America, The Dr. Oz Show, Oprah & Friends, CNN, and Fox News Health.